rohith-calicut/rohithverse/README.md

 ## License

 Proprietary.
-Copyright © 2026 Entri.
+Copyright © 2026 Rohith.
 All rights reserved.
 The repo is publicly visible to make collaboration with internal team and contractors easier; that visibility is not a grant of use rights.
 Internal Entri use only — not for redistribution outside the Entri organization.
 See [LICENSE](LICENSE).

-"Entri" and "EntriVerse" are trademarks of Entri.